-Shanghai, characterized by its iconic, modern Luijazui skyline, is one of the biggest cities in the world.
+Shanghai, characterized by its iconic and modern Lujiazui skyline, is one of the biggest cities in the world.
 It is a major transport hub, as well as an increasingly important global financial center.
 Home to the largest free-trade zone of mainland China, how does this huge metropolis do in terms of city performance, brand strength and reputation?

 - Shanghai’s economic performance

 - The city’s global power, reputation and innovation potential

 With thanks to our friends and knowledge partners Bloom Consulting, 2thinknow and Resonance Consulting for supporting our city profiles by contributing latest research insights and benchmarking data.

 Shanghai is located on the eastern coastline of China and sits at the tip of the Yangtze River.
 Its name literally translates into ‘upon-the-sea,’ which could be seen as symbolic for its importance as a harbour city.
 According to Llyod’s List Top 100 Port Reports (2019), Shanghai is the busiest transshipment hub of the world, since 2010.